 Using the Right Images

-If your website is just text, people are going to get bored, fall asleep, and then never view your website again.
+If your website is just text, people are going to get bored, fall asleep, out of their chair and possibly injure themselves.
 Yikes!
-You need to have images on your website, but you must be smart when deciding which ones to use.
+Who wants that on their conscience?
+If you want to keep your reader safe and coming back for more, you need to have images on your website, but you must be smart when deciding which ones to use.

 One of the biggest factors to keep visitors on your website is having a good, solid navigation system that supports all search preferences.
 In fact, more than three-quarters of survey respondents from a recent HubSpot study say that the most important element in website design is ease in finding information.

 If people can’t find what they are looking for, they will give up and leave.
-A site’s navigation should:
+There’s too many other options out there for them to sit around burning time on a site they can’t navigate.
+To keep visitors from fleeing, a site’s navigation should: